Financial-Times/origami/components/o-layout/README.md

 ## Messages

 All layouts include a header and footer area.
 These can be thought of as "top" and "bottom" areas that may include multiple components.
-For example the header area may include a heading component such as [o-header-services](https://registry.origami.ft.com/components/o-header-services?brand=internal) and a full bleed alert such as from [o-message](https://registry.origami.ft.com/components/o-message/?brand=internal).
+For example the header area may include a heading component such as [o-header-services](https://o2-core.origami.ft.com/?path=/docs/maintained-o-header-services-readme--docs&globals=backgrounds:!undefined).

 ## Default And Bleed Layout